GRADUATION APPLICATION PROCESS

 Degrees are not granted automatically.
 Graduate students who anticipate completing all courses and requirements by the final day of a term, must apply for graduation online at their Student Center (My Academic Records & Registration > Master/Ed.S.
 Degr Pre-Approval), receive online approval from their graduate program coordinator/director, and pay a non-refundable application filing fee in order to complete the graduation application process.
 The online application link is only available during the graduation application filing period.

 In order to be eligible to apply for graduation, students must:

-- A previously approved “Petition of Advancement to Candidacy” on file in the Division of Graduate Studies.
+- Have an approved “Petition of Advancement to Candidacy” on file in the Division of Research and Graduate Studies office

-Note: Grade reporting deadlines for the spring semester do not permit notation of distinction in the Commencement Program for spring candidates.
+Note: Grade reporting deadlines for the spring semester do not permit notation of distinction in the Commencement Program for spring graduates.

-Students needing written confirmation of their degree prior to the posting of the degree may request a Letter of Certification from the Division of Graduate Studies.
-A small fee is required.
+Students needing written confirmation of their degree prior to the posting of the degree on the transcript, may request a letter of certification from the Division of Research and Graduate Studies.
+A nominal fee is required.
 All official course grades must be posted and requirements must be completed before the letter may be issued.